Bandikui

 Bandikui is a city and a municipality in Dausa district in the Indian state of Rajasthan.
-It comes under loksabha constituency of Dausa loksabha and Bandikui legislative constituency.
-Shri Bhagchand Tankda is MLA of Bandikui.It is 35 km from Dausa and located on State Highway 25 (SH-25).
+It is 35 km from Dausa and located on State Highway 25 (SH-25).

 Geography

-The city is located on State Highway no.25.
-Mountains of aravalli ranges are near at the North direction of the city.
-One major river Banganga flows approximately 8km south from the city.
-The other rivers like Sanwa and Palasan also flows nearby the city which are tributaries of Banganga.

 Bandikui sits at the junction of the Agra-Jaipur and the Delhi-Jaipur railway lines.
-State Highway no.25 connects it to Alwar and Gangapur City.
-Bandikui-Dausa road(MDR 48) connects the city directly to dausa city.The Delhi Mumbai industrial corridor also passes near the city.
-And the new Bandikui-Jaipur link expressway connects bandikui and jaipur which is 66 km long.

 The city is located 200 km south of Delhi.
 Rajgarh town (in Alwar district) is about 25 km north of Bandikui.
-Sikandra is located about 10 km away, while the state capital Jaipur is 95 km by road and 90 km by rail.
-Dausa (district headquarter) is located in west direction about 35 km by road and 30 km by rail.
+Sikandra is located about 10 km away, while the state capital Jaipur is 75 km by road and 70 km by rail.